Indus River System Map, Tributaries, Origin And Length

 Neelum-Jhelum Project Jhelum Pakistan-administered Kashmir 969 MW Pakistan

-Climate Change Impact on Indus River System
+Climate Change Impact on the Indus River System

 Climate change poses a grave threat to the Indus River System, impacting water availability, glacial melt, and monsoon patterns.
 The receding glaciers in the Himalayas and alterations in precipitation patterns could disrupt the delicate balance of water supply, posing challenges for water resource management and agricultural sustainability.